On the wake and flapping dynamics of different aspect ratio flags: Introduction

-During the large amplitude flapping, vorticity is accumulated along the surface on both side of the flags and released alternatingly during the upstroke and downstroke motion of the tip \citep{kumar_dynamics_2021}.
+During the large amplitude flapping, vorticity is accumulated along the surface on both sides of the flags and released alternatingly during the upstroke and downstroke motion of the tip \citep{kumar_dynamics_2021}.
 Three-dimensional flow structures are characterised by an alternating release of horse-shoe shaped vortex tubes from the trailing edge, and the wake structures weaken with decreasing aspect ratio \citep{huang_three-dimensional_2010,kumar_effect_2024}.
 The time-varying wake produced during flutter serves practical applications such as micro-scale mixers on lab-on-chip devices \citep{rips_enhanced_2019}, or low-Reynolds number heat dissipation systems \citep{shoele_computational_2014}.
-The wake past a fluttering leaflet of an aortic valves prosthesis generates higher levels of shear stress compared to a non-fluttering leaflet, contributing to the formation of thrombus \citep{bornemann_leaflet_2025}.
+The wake past a fluttering leaflet of an aortic valve prosthesis generates higher levels of shear stress compared to a non-fluttering leaflet, contributing to the formation of thrombus \citep{bornemann_leaflet_2025}.
 Functional relationships between the shape properties and wake quantities would help design biomedical implants and mixing devices matching the desired flow properties.

 A sudden increase in drag force is observed as the flag starts flapping \citep{taneda_waving_1968}.
-The origin of the drag increase has been associated with the dynamically-induced tension of the oscillating flag \citep{moretti_tension_2003}, and with flow reorientation in the alternating wake \citep{muller_fish_2003,rips_enhanced_2019}.
-Strong variations are observed in the mean and fluctuating drag coefficients and the efforts to model the drag have focused on quantities derived from the tip amplitude and frequency \citep{virot_fluttering_2013}.
-Increased forces compared to a non-flapping flag is responsible for material damage, and can deteriorate the production quality in fast-operating industrial printing press \citep{watanabe_experimental_2002}.
-Overall, a better understanding of the interaction between flag deformation, wake parameters, and force would be desirable to better characterise the post-critical regime and its dependency with the flag shape.
+The origin of the drag increase has been associated with the dynamically-induced tension of the oscillating flag \citep{moretti_tension_2003}, and with flow reorientation in the alternating wake \citep{muller_fish_2003}.
+Strong variations are observed in the mean and fluctuating drag coefficients between different flags and during different flapping regimes. \cite{taneda_waving_1968} reports drag coefficient values that range from \num{0.02} up to \num{2}.
+The efforts to model the drag have focused on quantities derived from the tip amplitude and frequency \citep{virot_fluttering_2013}.
+The increase in the forces experienced by a flapping flag compared to a non-flapping flag are responsible for material damage, and can deteriorate the production quality in fast-operating industrial printing \citep{watanabe_experimental_2002}.
+The mean drag coefficient of different flags can vary by two orders of magnitude, and more than half a century after the seminal work from \cite{taneda_waving_1968}, we still do not have sufficient intuition or a physical explanation for why this is the case \cite{vogel2009leaves}.